theneiam/twade/README.md

 TWADE
 =====
-TwAde is the plugin for the Seotoaster 2.x SMS
+TwAde is the plugin for the Seotoaster 2.x CMS

 ## INSTALLATION